 A giant cube of milk and water is frozen and shaved into thin strips.
 These are then topped with boba, fruits, condensed milk, or chocolate.

-Found all over the Middle East, in the Persian treat, vermicelli noodles are frozen with cornstarch and mixed with rose water, sugar, and lime juice.
+Found all over the Middle East, in this Persian treat, vermicelli noodles are frozen with cornstarch and mixed with rose water, sugar, and lime juice.

 10J-Cone, South Korea